department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 Yes, if you have spousal coverage.
 If you want to reduce, turn down, or cancel your spousal coverage, complete VA Form SGLV 8286A: Spouse Coverage Election and Certificate and turn it in to your unit’s personnel office.
 [Download VA Form SGLV 8286A](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2014-06.PDF).

 **Note:** We automatically cover dependent children.
 This coverage can’t be turned down, reduced, or canceled.

-### How much will I pay for spousal coverage—and how do the premium payments work? **[UX/DESIGN NOTE: Consider accordion link here]**

-You’ll pay a premium for your spouse’s coverage, which will increase as your spouse ages.

-These are the current spousal coverage monthly premium rates:

-**[DESIGN NOTE: Please insert spousal coverage monthly premium rates table here.
-See issue for content]**

-If you’re signed up as a spouse in the Defense Enrollment Eligibility Reporting System (DEERS), we’ll automatically deduct the FSGLI premium from your Servicemember’s pay.
-If you aren’t signed up in DEERS, your Servicemember will still be responsible for premiums and back payments of unpaid premiums.

 ### How much will I pay for dependent coverage? **[UX/DESIGN NOTE: Consider accordion link here]**